This tutorial will introduce you to Rescale's platform using a basic airfoil design of experiments (DOE) in OpenFOAM.

 Now that you have chosen the analysis code you want to use, the next step is to select the desired computing hardware for the job.
 Click on the Hardware Settings icon.

 - On this page, you must select your desired Core Type and how many cores you want to use for this job.
 A "core" is a virtualized computing unit, with each core representing a single core from a physical computer.
-For this demo, select Titanium.
+For this demo, select Onyx.

 - The Number of Cores / Slot should be set to 1, since we want to execute each child run of this DOE job on a single core.

 - The Number of Task Slots represents how many parallel executions of the DOE tasks will take place.
 In this case, select Number of Task Slots to be 1.

 Your Hardware Setting screen should look like this:

 Setup: Post Processing

 Move on to the Post Processing screen by clicking the Post Processing icon.
 For this demo, we will add some post-processing to visualize the analysis.
 Click on the Choose File button and upload the file

 You also need to enter the command required to run the post-processing script.
 For this analysis, add the following command: